Camponotus novaeboracensis

-Camponotus novaeboracensis are sugar-loving, red/black ants that are easy to keep in captivity.
-Queens and workers both have red/brown thoraxes.
+General: Camponotus novaeboracensis are huge, sugar-loving, red/black ants that are easy to keep in captivity.
+Queens and workers both have red/brown thoraxes, and many consider them beautiful ants!

-A good diet with these ants would be liquid sugars (honey, sugarwater) and a protein source (fruit flies, crickets, mealworms).
+Diet: A good diet with these ants would be liquid sugars (honey, sugarwater) and a protein source (fruit flies, crickets, mealworms).
 Fruit flies seem to be a favorite of this species.
+Feed them at least twice a week, ensuring that the ants' gasters are full of food.

-The colonies benefit from a heat source, such as a heat mat, heat cable, or heated room.
-A good temperature for growth and activity would be ~82 degrees.
+Temperature: The colonies benefit from a heat source, such as a heat mat, heat cable, or heated room.
+A good temperature for growth and activity would be ~82 degrees, but a decent gradient with much cooler areas is necessary.

-Brood development can take anywhere between 5-9 weeks depending on feeding and heating, with 7-8 weeks being the average.
+Growth: Brood development can take anywhere between 5-9 weeks depending on feeding and heating, with 7-8 weeks being the average.
 Queens tend to lay eggs in batches.
-Colonies grow slow for the first year or two of development, but tend to reach the hundreds within 2-3 years.
+Colonies grow slow for the first year or two of development, but tend to reach the hundreds or thousands within 2-4 years.

 Queen size: 16-22mm